BrandonWilsonProjects/Math-Animations/README.md

 > **Concise • Engaging • Mathematically Accurate**

 A growing collection of **Manim-powered animations** specifically designed for high school mathematics.
-In an era where student attention spans are shrinking, these short (usually 15–90 second) animations deliver key concepts quickly and memorably—leaving more class time for discussion, practice, and deeper exploration.
+In an era where student attention spans are shrinking, these short (usually 15–90 second) animations deliver key concepts quickly and memorably, leaving more class time for discussion, practice, and deeper exploration.

 While visual tools are not a replacement for rigorous proof and problem-solving, they serve as powerful **cognitive hooks** that help students grasp ideas instantly and build lasting intuition.